It’s the age-old breakfast compliment competition. It’s a juice joust that extends far beyond just the breakfast table too.

 It seems that blueberries can also make a great post-workout snack.
 Another study found that blueberries sped up muscle recovery in 10 female participants who had all taken part in the same strenuous leg exercises.

-One study found that a compound in grapes, called resveratrol, helped to protect retinal cells in our eyes from ultraviolet light.
+Compare to apple juice or orange juice one study found that a compound in grapes, called resveratrol, helped to protect retinal cells in our eyes from ultraviolet light.
 This could help to lower the risk of developing age-related macular degeneration.

 It seems that grapes are good for our brains too.